Grand Canyon Noncommercial River Permits - Forgot Login

-IMPORTANT: The worst time to request a password reset is during the first few hours after a lottery notification email has been sent.
-Password requests during that timeframe can take up to two hours to deliver.
+IMPORTANT: The worst time to request your river user name or a river password reset is during the first few hours after a river lottery notification email has been sent.
+Requests during that timeframe can take up to two hours to deliver.

 OMB Control No. 1024-0022

 National Park Service

 General:This information is provided pursuant to Public Law 93-579 (Privacy Act of 1974), December 21, 1984, for individuals completing this form.

 Authority: 54 U.S.C. §100101, NPS Organic Act; 16 U.S.C.
 1131-1136, Wilderness Act; 43 U.S.C. §1701 et seq.,16 U.S.C. §6801-6814, the Federal Lands Recreation Enhancement Act; 36 CFR Part 71, Recreation Fees; 36 CFR 1.6, Permits; and 36 CFR 2.23 Recreation Fees.